explorable-viz/esop2025/author-response/response.md

 In the prior work, a theorem stated that if a computation evaluated to a trace, then the forwards and backwards analysis over that trace yield a Galois connection between "selections" on the original program and selections on the output.
-In the present paper, there is a similar result from graphs but nothing that relates this directly to the original program.
+In the present paper, there is a similar result for graphs but nothing that relates this directly to the original program.
+Converting between these two formulations of the problem happens in our implementation but is not described in the paper; fixing this will serve to relate the two formalisations and also tie sections 3 and 4 together better (raised by Reviewer A).

+The question of whether there is a soundness theorem for the graph itself is slightly trickier.
+The intuition offered by Reviewer B for such a theorem sounds reasonable (and perhaps related to "dependency correctness" from Cheney et al [cite]); we alluded to this in future work ("semantically justified dependency relation") and are happy to expand on this to say more precisely what such a property might look like, but this is likely to remain out-of-scope for the present paper.

 ### Q3.
 Eliminators vs. case expressions (Reviewers C and D)